cristiansot/React-App-V2/README.md

     -   **Weekly Goals Setting:** The user can set activity goals for the week by setting a set amount of time on one or multiple activities.
 Their progress towards their goal is displayed in a simple chart and should be updated automatically when new activities are added.
     -   **Nutrition Intake and Calories Visualizer:** The user's total daily nutrition intake is displayed in a simple chart.
 This should update automatically when new data is logged for the day.
     -   **Nutrition Log**: Users can record their dietary intake for each day, along with nutrition and calories.
 They can also see their past logged meals.
-    -   **Nutrition Tracker Visualizer:** The users's daily nutrition breakdown is displayed in a simple chart.
-This should update automatically when new data is logged for the day.
+    -   **Nutrition Tracker Visualizer:** The users's daily nutrition breakdown is displayed in multiple charts.
+They update automatically when new data is logged for the day.
     -   **Meal Planner:** The user will receive 3 meal plan recommendations each day.

 -  **React Component trees:**